 I've had what some would call a non-traditional career.
-According to recent labor statistics, the average time spent at a company for someone under the age of 35 is 2.8 years.
+According to recent labor statistics, the average time spent at a company for someone working in the United States is 3.9 years (2.7 for those under 35).
 Unknowingly I've embodied that statistic, and have thoroughly enjoyed each place I've spent time, and each organization has made me the professional I am today.
-Below are a few recent examples of presentations I’ve given and articles I’ve appeared in, but you can learn more on my LinkedIn profile.

 Presentations